 Subject to eligibility, you may take up to 52 weeks off work after your baby is born.
-The earliest day you can start your leave is 11 weeks before you are expected to give birth, but will do the day after the birth of the baby.
+The earliest day you can start your leave is 11 weeks before you are expected to give birth, but it will start the day after the baby’s birth.

 From your company’s perspective, SMP will replace your usual wages in your payslips while on leave.
 Your limited company will be able to recover this cost from HMRC.
 Speak to your accountant at least 15 weeks before your due date.
 They will be able to check your eligibility, calculate your payments and adjust the payroll accordingly.